yetanalytics/lrsql/doc/postgres.md

 }
 ```

-The `connection`, `lrs`, and `webserver` sections of the config can then be set with whatever properties you see fit, like the example in the [Getting Started](startup.md) page.
+The `connection`, `lrs`, and `webserver` sections of the config can then be set with whatever properties you see fit, like the example on the [Getting Started](startup.md) page.